 Dear TLC Family, Friends, Clients and Students:

 As we continue to navigate the challenges of the pandemic, the Tennessee Language Center is committed to serving you in the safest, most effective ways possible using guidance from public health officials and the CDC.
 I would like to take a moment to update you on the status of our classes and services.

-As of July 2020, we have re-opened our administrative offices, with most staff working remotely at least some of the time.
-Still, we do maintain regular office hours, and you are welcome to make an appointment if you need a face-to-face meeting.
-However, we prefer to handle as much as possible remotely, for your safety and ours.
+We have re-opened our administrative offices, with most staff working remotely at least some of the time, and maintain regular office hours.
+If you need a face-to-face meeting, we advise you to make an appointment.

 In the ESL program, all classes are being offered online.
 Group and custom classes meet through an online platform with our TESL-trained English instructors.
 We understand that navigating these technologies can be challenging, especially if English is not your first language, so our instructors and staff are assisting our students in gaining access and learning the online platform, sometimes with the use of our telephonic interpretation services.

 Translation services, by their nature, can readily be handled via computer.
-Documents are scanned and sent to our project managers, and fortunately, we have not missed a beat.
-We then deliver completed translations either electronically or through the mail.
+Documents are scanned and sent to our project managers, project estimates returned to clients, and then we can deliver completed translations either electronically or through the mail.
 If you would like to deliver or pick-up your documents in person, please schedule an appointment or visit during regular business hours.

-Interpretation services have been conducted via video remote and over the telephone throughout the pandemic, and we have recently resumed in-person assignments.
-The in-person assignments are undertaken with careful attention to safety and with the understanding that any assignment that could potentially be risky may be declined or conducted using a different platform.
+Interpretation services have been conducted via video remote and over the telephone throughout the pandemic, and we have resumed in-person assignments.
+The in-person assignments are undertaken with careful attention to safety and remote options remain an option.

 Most of our training programs have migrated to the virtual world.
 We now offer online courses in cultural awareness, systemic racism and institutional bias, and will be offering our court interpreter workshops and our TESL (Teaching English as a Second Language) Certification Program online.